FreeRTOS/iot-reference-nxp-rt1060/GSG.md

 ### 10.4 Running AWS IoT Device Tester

-With all the configuration out of the way, we can run IDT either from an individual test group or test case, or the entire qualification suite.
+With configuration complete, IDT can be run for an individual test group, a test case, or the entire qualification suite.

 To list the available test groups, run: